Deep-Dubey/NamasteyReact/README.md

 # React.createElement is used to create react element
 # React.createElement => ReactElement(JS Object) => HTMLElement(render)
 # JSX = > React.createElement => ReactElement(JS Object) => HTMLElement(render)
+# Component Composition putting one component into another component
+# We can call a component inside a curly braces like
+    # {Title()}